Consider commentary from Hyman Beck still relevant in trading today:

 Firm Disclosure

-HB & Co. relies primarily on technical analysis and believes that future price movements in all markets may be more accurately anticipated by analyzing historical price movements within a quantitative framework rather that attempting to predict or forecast changes in price through fundamental economic analysis.
+HB & Co. relies primarily on technical analysis and believes that future price movements in all markets may be more accurately anticipated by analyzing historical price movements within a quantitative framework rather than attempting to predict or forecast changes in price through fundamental economic analysis.
 The trading methodologies employed by HB & Co. are based on programs analyzing a large number of interrelated mathematical and statistical formulas and techniques which are quantitative, proprietary in nature and which have been developed by Mr. Beck and Mr. Hyman.
 HB & Co. employs risk management techniques with the objectives of limiting losses, controlling market exposure and capturing profits.
 HB & Co.’s trading approach also includes a “neutral mode” which may indicate that no position is appropriate in a particular contract or contract group in an attempt to preserve capital in trendless markets.

 Hyman Beck principals include: Alexander Hyman and Carl Beck.

-Trend Following Products
+Trend Following Systems